apispec/apispec/packages/http/README.md

 # @apispec/http

-The http module provides the http protocol.

-It is built upon supertest.
+The http protocol plugin is built upon supertest.

 It monkey patches supertest to automatically add requests and responses as context to mochawesome.